Skip to Content

 Some Other Recipes We Are Sure You Will Love:

 This 15-bean soup is hearty, filling, and full of flavor.
-This dish is full of healthy vegetables and various beans that taste great together.
+This dish is full of vegetables and various beans that taste great together.
 Serve it with some naan bread or Texas toast garlic bread.

 This delicious lamb soup, full of savory vegetables and chunks of lamb, is the perfect meal to nourish your body and soul.